Topic-specific policies

 Status

 I appreciate the intent to standardise the handling and management of users’ privacy consents, perhaps allowing the preferences to be shared among systems.
-However, given strong commercial incentives for social media and related systems to exploit every scrap of personal information they can obtain, it may take pressure from regulators and legislators on behalf of private individuals to see this widely adopted in practice.
+However, given strong commercial incentives for social media and related systems and companies to exploit every scrap of personal information they can obtain, it may take even stronger pressure from regulators and legislators on behalf of private individuals to see this widely adopted in practice.
+So, watch this space.

 < Previous standard ^ Up a level ^ Next standard >